MolSSI-Education/python-package-best-practices/setup.md

     ~~~

 ## Choosing a text editor <a name="text_editor"></a>
 You will need an editor for Python files for this workshop.
-If you do not have a prefered text editor, we recommend [atom](https://atom.io/) or [Visual Studio Code](https://code.visualstudio.com/)
+If you do not have a prefered text editor, we recommend [Visual Studio Code](https://code.visualstudio.com/)

 ## Installing Python Using Anaconda <a name="python_install"></a>